-"The purpose of Friends of Shore Acres, Inc. is to participate in interpretive, educational, and physical development programs with Sunset Bay FoSA Bylaws Management Unit."
+"The purpose of Friends of Shore Acres, Inc. is to participate in interpretive, educational, and physical development programs with Sunset Bay Management Unit."
+FoSA Bylaws by Shirley Bridgham, Editor

 Friends of Shore Acres, Inc. founded December 4, 1986

 Dear Readers,